JamesAndy9000/MoTacToe_Solver/README.md

 After running CMake, navigate to your build folder and simply run `make`.
 If everything has been set up correctly, all executables should then compile successfully.

 ## Running
+### IMPORTANT: This section will be updated as new executables are added.
+Currently, The project only contains one executable: `test`, which tests the basic functionality of the Moe-Tac-Toe board.
+To run this program, simply navigate to your build folder via your command line, and call `./test`.
+If you are using Windows, run call `./test.exe` instead.